KR-DataAnalysis/perceptron-python-cpp/README.md

 - Implemented in both Python and C++ for comparison

 ## Output
-The model shows convergence over time, with weights stabilizing and classification errors reduced to zero.

-Final testing confirms correct outputs for all OR gate input combinations.
+The model converged after multiple epochs, achieving 100% accuracy on OR gate inputs.

 ## Technologies Used
 - Python